Benincasa-Dowker-Glaser causal set actions by quantum counting: Quantum algorithm

 To create the desired state, we first use a $\lceil 2 \log_{2}{n} \rceil$-qubit register $\mathcal{C}$ to produce an initial uniform superposition over the correct number $n^{2}$ of basis states

 This can be achieved using a circuit of depth $\bigO(\log{n})$ (see \cref{sec:uniform_superposition}).
 We then proceed to map this superposition onto a larger $2n$-qubit register $\mathcal{T}$ using multi-controlled multi-target \textsc{NOT} gates (see \cref{sec:mcx}), imbuing it with the causal set data in the process.
-The final result is a uniform superposition state of the form
+As we will see, the final result of the section (\cref{cor:uniform_superposition}) is a uniform superposition state of the form

-where binary strings $\bm{r}_{i}$ and $\bm{c}_{j}$ are the $i$th row and $j$th column of the (reflexive) causal set adjacency matrix, respectively, and the $h(i,j)$ are $n^{2}$ unique integers enumerating the pairs of rows and columns.
+where $h(i,j)$ are $n^{2}$ unique integers enumerating the pairs of rows and columns (as defined by \cref{eq:row_col_enumeration} in the following explanation).
 The state is produced using a circuit of depth $\bigO(n^{2} \log\log{n})$.

 Let us define a helpful alternative notation for multi-controlled multi-target \textsc{NOT} gates that specifies which qubits of our registers $\mathcal{C}$ and $\mathcal{T}$ are to be used as control and target qubits, respectively.
 Denote by $n_{\mathcal{C}}$ the number of qubits comprising the register $\mathcal{C}$ and by $n_{\mathcal{T}}$ the number of qubits comprising the register $\mathcal{T}$ (in our scenario $n_{\mathcal{C}} = \lceil 2 \log_{2}{n} \rceil$ and $n_{\mathcal{T}} = 2n$).
 For any $c \in \{0, \dots, 2^{n_{\mathcal{C}}} - 1\}$ and $t \in \{0, \dots, 2^{n_{\mathcal{T}}} - 1\}$, we let $X_{t}^{c}$ denote the gate acting on $\mathcal{C} \otimes \mathcal{T}$ defined as